yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 	"./polaris.png| Your whole desktop looks like this"
   >}}

-On another topic, we started talks with AMD to investigate the cause of the Pentelas Region vertex explosions in `Xenoblade Chronicles 3`, and also the initial regions in its new expansion, `Future Redeemed`.
+On another topic, we reported to AMD what we suspect is the cause of the Pentelas Region vertex explosions in `Xenoblade Chronicles 3`, which also now affect the initial regions in its new expansion, `Future Redeemed`.

 {{< imgs
 	"./pentelas.png| That’s the water performing the mother of all vertex explosions (Xenoblade Chronicles 3)"